SPE-R/SPE/SPE-R-2024-practicals-with-solutions/causInf2-s.md

  then creates an optimal weighted average of those models, aka an "ensemble".
 These algorithms are computationally highly intensive.
-Fitting models with only 3 or 4 covariates as in this practical to a data set of
- observational units on our target cohort of 500,000 subjects would take hours on an ordinary laptop.
-With a study population of a couple of thousands it takes several minutes.
+Fitting models with only 3 or 4 covariates as in this practical on our target cohort of 500,000 subjects would take hours on an ordinary laptop.
+With a study population of 5000 it takes several minutes.